Mediation and Dispute Resolution Certificate

 2 Weeks (40 hours)

-Family mediation is practiced by lawyers and non-lawyers.
+Family mediation is practised by lawyers and non-lawyers.
 It is imperative that all mediators understand the legal options and issues that arise during a family separation.
 While mediators do not provide legal advice, it is important to be aware of the implications of support, property division, parenting decision-making authority, and parenting time.
 Students will learn how to draft a Memorandum of Understanding (MOU) when a family mediation has concluded.
 Students will also learn about the importance of collaboration practice and options for a family mediation.

 Instructors